Surpassing spectator qubits with photonic modes and continuous measurement for Heisenberg-limited noise mitigation: Introduction

 Our analysis has other salient features.
 We go beyond the idealized situation assumed in most previous studies of perfect noise correlation, and explicitly consider the impact of partial noise correlations between the spectator mode and data qubit.
 We also consider environmental noise with an arbitrary noise spectral density (as opposed to focusing on one specific form).
 Our analysis reveals that the spectator mode approach can still be useful even with partial noise correlations, and for almost any kind of noise spectrum.
 In particular, it can even help ameliorate the effects of white noise, despite the finite bandwidth of the feedforward dynamics.
 Mitigation of white noise is shown in Fig.~\ref{fig:intro}(b).

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:setup} we discuss the detailed setup of the spectator mode, the frequency-tunable qubit, and the measurement and feedforward quantum master equation describing the composite system.
 In Sec.~\ref{sec:noise-mitigation} we discuss the noise mitigation properties of the spectator mode under both perfect and partial noise correlation.
 In Sec.~\ref{sec:Heisenberg-limit} we show that the measurement imprecision exhibits Heisenberg-limited scaling in the number of photons used in the measurement, and discuss practical considerations for minimizing measurement imprecision.
-We conclude in Sec.~\ref{sec:conclusion}.
+We discuss applications to superconducting circuits platforms and conclude in Sec.~\ref{sec:conclusion}.